finos/common-domain-model/documentation/source/event-model.rst

 In many cases, a trade relies on the value of an observable which will become known in the future: for instance, a floating rate observation at the beginning of each period in the case of a Interest Rate Swap, or the equity price at the end of each period in an Equity Swap.
 This *reset* information is captured by the ``Reset`` data type and associated to the trade state.

-While the reet information is trade-specific, the observation itself is provided by the relevant market data provider independently of any specific trade.
+While the reset information is trade-specific, the observation itself is provided by the relevant market data provider independently of any specific trade.
 Such observation is captured by the ``Observation`` data type.

 Both the ``observedValue`` (in ``Observation``) and the ``resetValue`` (in ``Reset``) attributes are specified as a ``Price`` type.
 In the trade, the resettable value must be associated to a variable price attribute.
 It typically represents a number that is directly used to compute transfer amounts like cashflows.